 Theorem~\ref{classif} follows from the statements concerning the descendants of this section.
 These statements are proved in Section~\ref{orbsect}.
 Noting that $\F/(\relstar)= \F^*/(\relstar)\cup\{0\}$, the main Theorem~\ref{main} is a consequence of Theorem~\ref{classif}.
 If $\F$ is an algebraically closed field or a perfect field of characteristic~2, then $s=1$.
-If $\F$ is a finite field of size $q$ then $s=\gcd(q-1,2)$.
+If $\F$ is a finite field of size $q$ with $q$ odd then $s=2$.
 Further, if $\F$ is a perfect field of characteristic~2 then $t=1$.
-This gives that the number of isomorphism types of 6-dimensional nilpotent Lie algebras is 34 over a finite field of characteristic different from 2; is 30 over an algebraically closed field of characteristic different from 2; and it is 36 over a perfect field (including finite fields) of characteristic~2.
+Finally, if $\F$ is a finite field of characteristic 2 then $u=2$, and if $\F$ is algebraically closed of characteristic 2 then $u=1$.
+This gives that the number of isomorphism types of 6-dimensional nilpotent Lie algebras is 34 over a finite field of characteristic different from 2; is 30 over an algebraically closed field of characteristic different from 2; it is 36 over a finite field of characteristic~2; and it is 34 over an algebraically closed field of characteristic 2.